-3. Downtown/Central Business District, where to stay in New Orleans for first time
+3. Downtown/CBD, where to stay in New Orleans for business

 The Central Business District is located immediately to the south of the French Quarter, with the two separated by Canal Street.
 As the name may suggest, this is the part of the city that operates a little more normally, with countless businesses and corporations located here.

 While the district as a whole prioritizes business, perhaps the most popular area is at the junction of Magazine Street and Julia Street.
 Not only will you find numerous office blocks here, but there is also an abundance of hotels and restaurants, ideal for catering to the workers, no matter how far away they’ve come from.

 Magazine Street even contains a huge number of parking lots.
 This provides the utmost convenience for anyone who prefers to travel in a car as opposed to using public transport to get to work each morning.

 The Central Business District doesn’t just have to be a place for those traveling for work though.
 For starters, in its southern end is the Warehouse District.
 Historically, this was the part of the city that was dedicated to warehousing and manufacturing.

 However, in recent years, with the way shipping has evolved, these industries began to burn out.
 The area took a downward turn for a number of years until the 1984 Worlds Fair shone a light on it.